Manchester City v Crystal Palace

 Published

-BBC Local News: London -- Preview followed by live coverage of Saturday's Premier League game between Manchester City and Crystal Palace.Full Article
+BBC Local News: Manchester -- Preview followed by live coverage of Saturday's Premier League game between Manchester City and Crystal Palace.Full Article

 Published

-BBC Local News: London -- Preview followed by live coverage of Saturday's Premier League game between Manchester City and Crystal Palace.Full Article
+BBC Local News: Manchester -- Preview followed by live coverage of Saturday's Premier League game between Manchester City and Crystal Palace.Full Article

-Join us for live updates as Patrick Vieira speaks to the media ahead of Crystal Palace's away match against Manchester City on..
+The Crystal Palace boss was speaking to the media on Friday ahead of his side's trip the Ethiad to take on Man City on Saturday..

+How football.london's Crystal Palace writer Mark Wyatt expects the Eagles to line up against Manchester City in the Premier League..

 Daily round-up: Miguel Azeez loan at Portsmouth seen as a waste of time, fans impressed with Noa Lang's showing against Manchester..